mcanevet/puppet-freebox/README.md

 * [freebox\_lan\_host] (#resource-freeboxlanhost)

 ###Class: freebox
-This class is used to set the main settings for this module, to be used by the other classes and defined resources and configure connection the internet connection to the Freebox.
+This class is used to set the main settings for this module, to be used by the other classes and defined resources.

 For example, if you want to override the default `app_id` you could use the following combination: